 The output current is measured by summing the currents of the resistors monitoring the voltage across each inductor and by passing the signal through a low-pass filter.
 This summer-filter is implemented by the CS amplifier that is configured with resistors $R{PH(X)}$ (summer), and R{CS} and C{CS} (filter).
-The output resistance of the regulator is set by the following equations, where R_L is the DCR of the output inductors:
+The output resistance of the regulator is set by the following equations: